There's An iMessage "Text Bomb" That Will Freeze Your iPhone

 In some cases, if you try to open the Messages app, it will continue to crash before you’re able to delete the thread.
 If Messages is in a recurring crash loop, you can try to restore your iOS device to factory settings, but this will erase all of the photos, saved data, and settings on your device.

-Masri advises always keeping your iPhone or iPad on the latest version of iOS, which include security patches for bugs like this one.
+Masri advises always keeping your iPhone or iPad updated to the latest version of iOS, which includes security patches for bugs like this one.

-Some folks suggested blocking Github’s domain in Safari settings (Settings app > General > Restrictions > Enable Restrictions > Websites > Limit Adult Content > Never Allow > Github.io).
-This will protect you if (and only if!) the bug has been re-posted on Github, but it will not be effective if someone posts the code on their own server.
+Some folks suggested blocking GitHub’s domain in Safari settings (Settings app > General > Restrictions > Enable Restrictions > Websites > Limit Adult Content > Never Allow > GitHub.io).
+This will protect you if (and only if!) the bug has been reposted on GitHub, but it will not be effective if someone posts the code on their own server.

-We’ll update the post if and when Apple releases a security patch.
+We’ll update this post if and when Apple releases a security patch.

 Nicole Nguyen covers products and personal technology for BuzzFeed News and is based in San Francisco.